-Smoking or the use of any other product that produces a flame is prohibited anywhere inside any unit where an oxygen tank or concentrator is present.
+Smoking or using any other product that produces a flame is prohibited anywhere inside any unit where an oxygen tank or concentrator is present.
 Use of other devices that may create a fire hazard in such circumstances is also prohibited.
-Tenant agrees to become familiar with and comply with all safety precautions associated with use of portable oxygen.
+The tenant agrees to become familiar with and comply with all safety precautions associated with using portable oxygen.

-Charcoal and/or Gas Grills
+Charcoal or Gas Grills

 Charcoal grills, gas grills, and fire pits are prohibited on the premises.
 A community grill is provided in the picnic area.
 Regardless of 911 reports, all fires that occur on Parkway Apartments property should be reported to the Central Lakes College Security Department.

-Fire Safety Policies: For your own safety and the safety of others, residents are expected to maintain their rooms in an orderly manner at all times in compliance with the following fire regulations:
+Fire Safety Policies:

+For your safety and the safety of others, residents are always expected to maintain their rooms in an orderly manner in compliance with the following fire regulations:

 - 1. Unattended cooking is not allowed in rooms or kitchens. - 2.
-Use of open flame cooking devices or hot plates is not allowed in rooms. - 3.
-Microwave ovens, popcorn poppers, toasters, coffee pots or other such devices should not be used under lofts and/or near flammable materials. - 4.
-Light bulbs should be used in approved lamps or holders and be of proper wattage for the device; excessive wattage may result in a fire. - 5.
-Light fixtures must not be tampered with in any way, and items which might serve as conductors of electricity should not be hung from them. - Room doors must be able to fully open and be self-closing.
-Room doors must be closed when the room is left unattended or the residents of the room are sleeping.
+Open-flame cooking devices or hot plates are prohibited in rooms. - 3.
+Microwave ovens, popcorn poppers, toasters, coffee pots, or other devices should not be used under lofts or near flammable materials. - 4.
+Light bulbs should be used in approved lamps or holders and have proper wattage for the device; excessive wattage may result in a fire. - 5.
+Light fixtures and items that might serve as conductors of electricity must not be tampered with.
+Nothing should be hung from them. - 6.
+Room doors must be able to open and be self-closing fully.
+Room doors must be closed when the room is left unattended, or the residents are sleeping.
 Closet doors may not be removed. - 7.
-An emergency aisle of at least 22 inches must be maintained within the room. - 8.
-When arranging furniture, consideration must be taken so that if tipped over, items do not block the door. - 9.
+An emergency aisle of at least 22 inches must be maintained within the room.

+- 8. When arranging furniture, consideration must be taken so that items do not block the door if tipped over. - 9.
 Kitchen doors must not be propped open. - 10.
 Use power strips/surge protectors with breakers instead of octopus plugs or extension cords.
-Multi plugs or extension cords are not allowed. - 11.
-Power strips/surge protectors must be unplugged after use and should not be placed under carpet or attached to, woven through or touching metal in any manner. - 12.
-Students are responsible for notifying a Residential Life staff immediately after identifying problems with smoke detectors. - 13.
-Anyone caught tampering with smoke detectors or fire alarms may face criminal charges. - 14.
+Multi plugs of extension cords are not allowed. - 11.
+Power strips/surge protectors must be unplugged after use and should not be placed under carpet or attached to, woven through, or touching metal in any manner. - 12.
+Students are responsible for notifying Residential Staff immediately after identifying problems with smoke detectors. - 13.
+Anyone caught tampering with smoke detectors or alarms may face criminal charges. - 14.
 Portable heaters are prohibited in student rooms/apartments. - 15.
-Motorbikes or other motorized vehicles may not be stored in students' rooms or in any residential community. - 16.
+Motorbikes or other motorized vehicles may not be stored in students' rooms or any residential community. - 16.
 Excessive use of paper on walls is not permitted. - 17.
-Wastebaskets are provided in students' rooms.
-Garbage receptacles should not be taken from other areas of the hall into students' rooms. - 18.
-Highly combustible materials such as propane, gas, lighter fluid, helium, grills, charcoal and firewood are prohibited.

-Candles: Candles may not be burned in any residential areas, including student rooms, due to potential fire hazards.
+Highly combustible materials such as propane, gas, lighter fluid, helium, grills, charcoal, and firewood are prohibited. - 18.
+Candles may not be burned in any residential areas, including student rooms, due to potential fire hazards.
 New/unburned candles are permitted for decorative purposes only.

-Burning of Incense, Sage, Sweet Grass, or Cedar: Incense, sage, sweet grass, cedar, hookahs and similar items are not allowed to be burned in residential communities.
-An exception for the sole purpose of religious ceremony may be granted with prior approval from your Residence Hall Director within three working days.
-All requests must be in writing, and student should expect a written response within one business day.
+Burning of Incense, Sage, Sweet Grass, or Cedar: Incense, sage, sweet grass, cedar, hookahs, and similar items cannot be burned in residential communities.
+An exception for the sole purpose of a religious ceremony may be granted with prior approval from your Residence Hall Director within three working days.
+All requests must be in writing, and students should expect a written response within one business day.